 The Espin is powered by a 350-watt motor that’s rated for trips up to 50 miles (depending on the terrain and assist level).
 Once depleted, the battery fully charges in roughly five hours.
 Thankfully, Espin makes it easy to remove the battery, allowing you to quickly recharge it at home or in the office between trips.
 A backlit LCD control hub displays your basic metrics and battery life while in transit and LED headlights add a touch of light when needed.

-Yes, there are less expensive ebike models on the market but most come with a few serious caveats.
+Yes, there are less expensive ebikes on the market but most come with a few serious caveats.
 The Espin Sport delivers on the full promise of an electric bike, but in a more affordable fashion.
-This bike isn’t going to tow you around for a 60-mile round-trip endeavor but those seeking their first ebike will get plenty of bang for their buck from this model.
+This bike isn’t going to tow you around for a 60-mile round-trip endeavor but those seeking their first ebike will get plenty of return on their investment with this model.